aldendmw/aldendmw/README.md

 - 👋 Hi, I’m Alden
-- 👀 I’m interested in simulated ships/ Unmanned ship algorithms and relative techniques
+- 👀 I’m interested in simulated ships/ unmanned ship algorithms and relative techniques
 - 🌱 This place is will be a record of what I have made
 - 💞️ I’m just starting off and will keep on going
 - 📫 You could well reach me by aldenere92@gmail.com